List

 Quintessential Bermuda Fish Chowder

-This aromatic blend of seafood and spice often includes potatoes, tomoatos, onions, carrots, green peppers and celery.
+This aromatic blend of seafood and spice often includes potatoes, tomatoes, onions, carrots, green peppers and celery.
 It's typically served with Outerbridge's Original Sherry Peppers and a splash of Gosling's Black Seal Rum.

-The classic version is a delicately deep-fried filled with tartar sauce of fresh raisi bread.
-Off-the-beaten-path gem Art Mel's Spicy Dicy is one of the best.
+The classic version is a delicately deep-fried fillet with tartar sauce on fresh raisin bread and the sandwich at Seaside Grill is one of the best.
 Order "the works" for lettuce, tomato, grilled Bermuda onions, cheese, hot sauce and coleslaw.

 Subscribe